-An adult asparagus beetle is about 1/4″ long, black, has creamy yellow spots and a red mark behind its head.
-The beetle’s larvae are greed with black heads.
+An adult asparagus beetle is about 1/4" long, black, and has creamy yellow spots and a red mark behind its head.
+The beetle's larvae are greedy with blackheads.
 As the name suggests, asparagus beetles feed exclusively on asparagus plants.

 Asparagus beetles chew on the plant's spears and ferns causing the upper foliage to become brown.
 You can prevent these pests by clearing away any garden debris so they have nowhere to hide in the winter.
 Check your asparagus plants for eggs regularly and squish any you find.
 If you see any larvae, knock them off your asparagus stems so that spiders and other predators can eat them.